harsha-vardhan-burra/Trying-GitHub/README.md

 # Trying-GitHub
-Getting to know with the basics of Git and Github
+Getting to know about the basics of Git and Github